Documentation about IBM Watson® Assistant for IBM Cloud Pak® for Data has moved. For the most up-to-date version, see Adding dialog.

 To delete a skill, complete the following steps:

-• Find the tile for the skill that you want to delete.
-Click the open and close list of options icon, and then choose Remove.
+- Find the tile for the skill that you want to delete.
+Click the icon, and then choose Remove.

-3. Click the open and close list of options icon, and then choose Delete.
+Click the icon, and then choose Delete.
 Confirm the deletion.